lihaohong6/MirahezeDevScripts/gadgets/FandoomUtilsI18njs/README.md

 - <code>msg(message, arg1, arg2, arg3, ...)</code><br />Create a <code>Message</code> instance representing the message in the closest language to the default language possible with any arguments substituted in.
 See [§Message usage](#message-usage) for details on how to use this.

 ### Message usage
 > Unlike Fandom's version of i18n-js, which provides its own version of `Message` to parse its messages, this version of i18n-js simply provides a wrapped version of Mediawiki's native `mw.Message` object.
-Both versions share most of their APIs and have roughly similar functionalities, so you shouldn't need to worry too much about compatibility.
-However, there may be some caveats and gotchas to Mediawiki's `mw.Message` that you should take note of.
+Both versions share most of their APIs and have roughly similar functionalities, so you shouldn't need to worry too much about compatibility. <!--However, there may be some caveats and gotchas to Mediawiki's `mw.Message` that you should take note of.-->

 <code>Message</code> represents a translated message in the closest language to the default language set in the <code>i18n</code> instance as possible.
 If a translation could not be found in the requested language, then it will try a fallback language instead, until it falls back to English.
 If the English translation could not be found, then it will contain the name of the message wrapped in <code>&lt; ... &gt;</code>, e.g. <code>&lt;i18njs-Example-some-message&gt;</code>, where <code>Example</code> is the name of the script and <code>some-message</code> is the name of the message that could not be found.